What is Chiropractic?

 Do I have a pinched nerve?

 Many patients consult a chiropractic doctor because they think they have a pinched nerve.
 While commonly associated with the spine, the pinched nerve (compressive lesion) is actually rare.
-Researcher suggests that spine related problems are caused by direct pressure of bone on nerve tissue.
+Research suggests that spine related problems are caused by direct pressure of bone on nerve tissue.
 This can result in numbness, burning, or a pins and needles feeling.
 More frequently, nerves are irritated (facilitative lesion).
 This is caused when nerve tissue is rubbed, scraped, stretched by a loss of spinal curve, or irritated by malfunctioning spinal bones.

 Why do children need chiropractic care?